NativeScript/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/bottom-navigation/overview.md

-> **Disclaimer:** The `BottomNavigation` component is currently in **Beta** version.
+> **Disclaimer:** The `BottomNavigation` component is currently **Beta** version.
 The component is being actively developed - use [the tracking issue](https://github.com/NativeScript/NativeScript/issues/6967) for details about the ongoing implementation.

 The `BottomNavigation` component provides a simple way to navigate between different views while providing common UI for both iOS and Android platforms.
 The recommended scenario suitable for `BottomNavigation` is a high level navigation with 3 to 5 tabs each with separate function.
 For additional information and details about bottom navigation refer to [the Material Design guidelines](https://material.io/design/components/bottom-navigation.html#usage).